Pull Ups vs Chin Ups: The Ultimate Comparison

 Pull-ups primarily work the latissimus dorsi, trapezius, and rhomboid muscles in the back.
 They also engage the biceps brachii, brachialis, and rear deltoids as secondary movers.

-Pull ups are considered to be harder than chin ups.
-This is because pull ups primarily target the back muscles, which are often weaker than the biceps.
+Puff-ups are considered to be harder than chin-ups.
+This is because pull-ups primarily target the back muscles, which are often weaker than the biceps.

-Additionally, the hand position during pull ups puts the biceps in a weaker mechanical position, making the movement more challenging.
+Additionally, the hand position during pull-ups weakens the biceps’ mechanical position, making the movement more challenging.

-However, this does not mean that chin ups are easy, it’s still a challenging exercise that requires upper body strength, core stability and proper form.
+However, this does not mean that chin-ups are easy.
+They’re still a challenging exercise that requires upper body strength, core stability, and proper form.

-• On the other hand, pull ups target the back muscles (lats, upper back) and also engage the shoulders, biceps, forearms, and core.
+• On the other hand, pull-ups target the back muscles (lats, upper back) and engage the shoulders, biceps, forearms, and core.

-Chin ups involve gripping the pull-up bar with the palms facing towards you, while pull ups involve gripping the pull-up bar with the palms facing away from you.
+Chin-ups involve gripping the pull-up bar with the palms facing toward you, while pull-ups involve gripping the pull-up bar with the palms facing away from you.

 References